Christians United Against

 What Are Deep Fakes?

 It is a crime to use someone's picture or image for sexual imagery without their expressed consent!
-If that is happening to you or someone you know, contact local law enforcement.
+If this has happened to you or someone you know, contact local law enforcement and report it.

 347 fake nude images of 60 high school girls.